CibranLopez/Example/README.md

 <img src=./Ion.svg width="20%">

+The following project is aimed to extract diffusive paths from molecular dynamics simulations of solids.

-**PLEASE NOTE:** the present code is under active development and is still in beta versions 0.x.x.
-In general changes to the patch version (the third number) indicate backward compatible beta releases, but please be aware that file formats and APIs may change.
+Code is under active development, please be aware that file formats and folders distributions may change.
 Bug reports are also welcomed in the GitHub issues!

 ## Installation